zooniverse/front-end-monorepo/docs/arch/adr-18.md

 ## Consequences

 - `/classify` will still have different effects depending on the user, but solely in terms of redirects rather than content.
+- We'll have to start storing at least portions of the MST state object in the browser, in order to allow for users to navigate back and forth between Talk and the classifier transparently.
 - Workflow access restriction can be managed at the workflow component file level.